lauri-hein/slate/source/includes/_payouts.md

 **Signing the data**

 The digital signature algorithm we use is *SHA1 with RSA* (SHA1 hash of the data is signed with RSA).
-There are alternative options for creating the required digital signature:
+There are different ways of creating the required digital signature, for example:

 > The shell one-liner to sign a string, encode it with Base64 and output to standard output: